 & nbsp;

-◆ Highlights of the exhibition
+◆ Highlights of the exhibition strong>

-1. Modern recorded and conveyed in prints.
+1. Modern span> recorded and conveyed in prints.

 Ukiyo-e that captures historical events such as the Boshin War and the domestic business expo in the Meiji era, Kazuma Oda’s stone prints, Koshiro Onchi, Unichi Hiratsuka, and Shizuo Fujimori’s creative prints are recorded and conveyed through the media of prints.
 You will follow the appearance of the modern “Ueno” that was created.